codetojoy/easter_eggs_for_java_loom/egg_1_max_p_threads/README.md

 ---------

 * this egg illustrates maxing out # of platform threads
+    - max on my Mac, default JVM is between 4k and 4.5k
 * this egg uses:
     - Java 19 (preview) virtual threads